fury-gl/fury/docs/source/posts/2022/2022-08-24-week-12-praneeth.rst

 What did you do this week?
 --------------------------
 I started with updating the tests for PR `#623 <https://github.com/fury-gl/fury/pull/623>`_ as some of the tests weren't covering all the aspects in the code.
-Previously I was just creating the ``DrawShape`` and adding it to the scene but now I had to analyze the scene to see whether they are properly added or not.
+Previously I was just creating the ``DrawShape`` and adding it to the scene but now I had to analyze the scene to see whether they were properly added or not.

 Then I moved on to PR `#653 <https://github.com/fury-gl/fury/pull/653>`_ to resolve the clamping issue.
-As you can see below the shapes overlappes when they move nearer to the panel border.
+As you can see below, the shapes overlappes when they move nearer to the panel border.

 .. image:: https://user-images.githubusercontent.com/64432063/187023615-d7c69904-4925-41b1-945d-b5993c20c862.gif
     :width: 400